-Food and travel go hand in hand, and there’s no better way to delve deep into a holiday in Kerala than to try its most famous dishes .
+Food and travel go hand in hand, and there’s no better way to delve deep into a holiday in Kerala than to try the traditional food of Kerala.
 When you order the Food in Kerala you will be greeted with a smile and a nod if you are a foreigner and this can also help you make some friends who will explain to you the nuances behind the dish helping you to add the nuances as well to the lasting memory of your trip by enjoying local cuisine.

-When you travel to Kerala eating with fingers may be hard to start off with like locals, however once you realise that it is the best way to completely enjoy traditional Kerala food and appreciate the tastes you will slowly adapt it.
+When you travel to Kerala eating with fingers may be hard to start off with like locals, however, once you realize that it is the best way to completely enjoy the traditional food of Kerala and appreciate the tastes you will slowly adapt it.
 Looking at a normal Indian meal with so many curries and side dishes itself will be overwhelming let alone using your fingers to eat.

 How to eat food in Kerala?

 A normal meal in Kerala may consist of

 * Indian bread (chappathi, roti, or appam)

 * Sambar/ Rasam(a spicy and watery combination of vegetables)